JedIV/dataiku-se-materials/README.md

 ## Install Design Node

-Create a directory underneath you users main directory.
+Create a directory underneath your user main directory.
 Your license should be in your email from the sender: dkulicense@test1.dataiku.com.
 Copy your license into a file called license.json and save it inside this directory.

 ```bash
 ## make sure you're not root